-Key questions Answers / Notes Actions required programmes being developed celebrate the diverse community make up of Gravesham from all members of the community Age Disability Gender reassignment Marriage and civil partnership Pregnancy and maternity Race Religion or Belief Sex Sexual Orientation .10 From your perspective, how is the policy actually working in practice for each equalities group?
+Key questions Answers / Notes Actions required programmes being developed celebrate the diverse community make up of Gravesham from all members of the community Age Disability Gender reassignment Marriage and civil partnership Pregnancy and maternity Race Religion or Belief Sex Sexual Orientation 10 From your perspective, how is the policy actually working in practice for each equalities group?
 There has always been a good focus on diversity and accessibility in relation to the art & cultural offer, from physical locations to activities.
 The development of St George's as a physical space is easily accessible and the facilities are being designed to ensure they meet the needs of all users. .11 How does the local authority interface with other bodies in relation to the implementation of this policy function?
 This question will not always apply The Council works closely with a number of organisations who specialise in diversity, accessibility or the delivery of art & cultural programmes to specific groups.
 Engagement around the development of St George's Art Centre as a physical location and the programme of activity will continue to ensure all voices are heard and emerging needs considered

+1 Identify the aims of the policy/service/function and how it is implemented.
 Key questions Answers / Notes Actions required Key questions Answers / Notes Actions required 2.1 What do you already know about who uses and delivers this service?
 We have a wealth of information about 'users' of the art & culture offer, from those who have attended the existing Woodville Theatre or St Andrews Arts Centre to participants of specific community events, workshops and activities.
-This is coupled with community engagement and liaison with the creative sector professionals. .2 What additional information is needed to ensure that all equality groups' needs are taken into account?
+This is coupled with community engagement and liaison with the creative sector professionals.
+2.2 What additional information is needed to ensure that all equality groups' needs are taken into account?
 Age Disability Gender Reassignment Race Religion and belief Sex Sexual Orientation Marriage and Civic Partnership Pregnancy and maternity Ongoing engagement with potential service users and creative professionals in relation to design of the facility and programme offer.
 Upon opening, feedback to be obtained from those accessing these services in relation to accessibility and facilities available.
-User feedback Gravesham Art Salon / Creatives ongoing engagement 2.3 How are you going to go about getting the extra information that is required Feedback forms, one to one discussions, Gravesham Art Salon } Formal consultation Key questions Answers / Notes Actions required .1 Who do we need to consult with?
-Informal consultation is ongoing with service users, creative professionals, centre management etc • 3.2 What method/form of consultation can be used?
+User feedback Gravesham Art Salon / Creatives ongoing engagement 2.3 How are you going to go about getting the extra information that is required Feedback forms, one to one discussions, Gravesham Art Salon 3 Formal consultation Stat Contain the Calon l Key questions Answers / Notes Actions required 3.1 Who do we need to consult with?
+Informal consultation is ongoing with service users, creative professionals, centre management etc 3.2 What method/form of consultation can be used?
 Virtual meetings, email.
+4 Assessment of impact